Brown-University-Library/vivo/README.md

 ####Database

 VIVO requires a MySQL database.
-Log in to mysql and type:
+Log in to mysql and enter:
 ~~~
 mysql> create database vivo character set 'utf8';
 ~~~